The-Marcy-Lab-School/problem-set-7_1/README.md

 ## Instructions

-Clone this project down before you beining the coding exercises.
+Clone this project down before you begin the coding exercises.

-## Coding Exercise 1: Intro to Node
+# Coding Exercise 1: Intro to Node

 ### Step 1: